Ecological-Complexity-Lab/lab_website/index.md

 {% capture text %}

 We characterize the complexity of ecological systems to understand its nature and consequences.
-We combine modeling, simulations, data analysis and ecological/evolutionary theory. {%  include button.html link="publications" text="Publications" icon="fa-solid fa-arrow-right" flip=true style="bare"
+We combine modeling, simulations, data analysis and ecological/evolutionary theory.

+{%  include button.html
+  link="publications"
+  text="Publications"
+  icon="fa-solid fa-arrow-right"
+  flip=true
 %}

 {% endcapture %}